VIN-y/MissChanger/README.md

 #### Toolheads:

-- Stealth Burner toolhead (up to 5, for the 350mm version)
+- Stealth Burner (up to 5, for the 350mm version)

 #### Hotends:

+Any hot-ends that does not require a custom, extended main-body for the Stealth Burner should works just fine.
+Nevertheless, the follows are those that has been tested on the reference machine:

 - Revo-Voron
 - Phaetus Dragon - Not recommended, due to the large heater block causing slow heat-up and cool-down.
 This is not ideal, since it is beneficial to lower the tool temperature when it is docked for a long period of time.